etharinoh/grog_party/README.md

 # Groggy Rock
-This is to be a party game where players will connect and join on their mobile devices and set themselves into dice rolls, timers and randomised ruling.
+This is to be a party game where players will connect and join on their mobile devices and set themselves into dice rolls, timers and randomised ruli

 ## Structure
 ![structure](grog_party.drawio.png)